Re-Exec Pattern: Why Go and clone() Don't Get Along¶

 - Pass a special

-- After setup, the child does
+- After setup, the child replaces itself with the target program

 sequenceDiagram